garrandall/popular-music-data/tracks/stars-are-blind-paris-hilton.md

 But when I walk they talk of suicide
 Some people never get beyond their stupid pride
 But you can see the real me inside
-And I'm satisfied, oh no, ohh
+And I'm satisfied, oh no, oh

 Even though the gods are crazy
 Even though the stars are blind